bandofstraycats/reco_class/README.md

 The practical exercise shows how to build deep network for recommendation on [MovieLens 1M dataset](https://grouplens.org/datasets/movielens/1m/).

 ### Practical details.
-AWS EC2 using public image: ami-49cff25f is configured to run the exercise.
+AWS EC2 public image: ami-49cff25f is configured to run the exercise.

 Disclamer.